-Travel back in time and read California State University, Dominguez Hills' history.
+Travel back in time and discover the rich history of California State University, Dominguez Hills.

-April 29, 1960: Governor Pat Brown signs bill for state college to be known as South Bay State College.
+April 29, 1960: Governor Edmund G. "Pat" Brown signs bill for state college to be known as South Bay State College.

 January 19, 1962: Newly formed CSC Board of Trustees appoints Dr. Leo F. Cain president of South Bay State College.